Picking the perfect Japanese dog name for a pet as precious as this may not be something you can do in a jiffy.

 Adorably enough, this is the Japanese term for cake, and it likewise suits a creamy, fluffy and sweet-natured pooch.

-The miso component often related to the rich brown broth, so if your dog is a deep brown colour, this name is easy for him or her to remember.
+The miso component often related to the rich brown broth, so if your dog is a deep brown color, this name is easy for him or her to remember.

 However, dogs learn this name very easily, and it could be a cute name for a white dog who lives close to the sea.